Shared posts

 I thought he was crazy at first, but I stuck with it.

-In 30 days, I had put on 18 pounds (pictured below), increased the strength in ALL of my lifts, and felt more confident than I ever had before in my life.
+In 30 days, I had put on 18 pounds (pictured below), increased the strength for ALL of my lifts, and felt more confident than I ever had before in my life.

-That’s when the lightbulb when off in my head: there’s a better way.
+That’s when the lightbulb went off in my head: turns out I had been telling myself a lie.

 A before and after picture of Steve.

-Since then, I’ve spent seven years learning everything I can about how muscle is built.
+Since then, I’ve spent over 15 years learning everything I can about how muscle is built.

 Another picture comparing a "before" and "after" of Steve.